LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 And it can be easier for them to change their minds.
 Instead of thinking I would have never made that mistake [Changing minds](https://www.youtube.com/watch?v=eVtCO84MDj8)

+[://] # "I love this advantages section.
+Nicely done!"

 ## Tips for Podcasts / Interviews

+[://] # "Could you maybe have a section titled "Tips" that the following sections could be under?"

 It's surprising how many interviews are hard to remember a half hour later.
 This is mainly because of an unfortunate pattern that is done in the interview process.
 The pattern is that the person being interviewed will be asked a direct question by the interviewer, and they will answer that question.